-As a student of literature, I’ve been drawn to writers such as Robinson Jeffers and Jack Kerouac where the tension between speaking and writing as modes of language become audible, visible, significant.
+As a student of literature, I’ve been drawn to writers such as Robinson Jeffers and Jack Kerouac where the tension between speaking and writing becomes audible, visible, and imaginatively significant.
 Similarly, I’ve been drawn to what might be termed “textual rhetoric” and the rhetoric of textual media as ways of trying to explore these differences and how they interact with different technologies of reproduction and with various economics and sociologies of consumption.
 And as a poet, I’ve become more interested in how the page can be used as a space for enacting, registering and storing speech (the poem as discursive action) and thereby less focused on the page as a space for inscribing writing (the poem as aesthetic object).

 If any of these matters are of interest—or seem puzzling in some potentially productive way—you’re welcome to give the work gathered here a spin.
 A dime in the textual jukebox gets you a play; a quarter gets you three—or would if this weren’t free.

 And should it happen there’s something here you’d like to talk about, let’s grab a booth.
 You can imagine cherry cokes or pitchers of beer, even mugs of coffee, but the table top, I must tell you, is chipped formica and the duck-taped upholstery definitely naugahyde.